Louise Holland Coe

 She left the New Mexico legislature in 1941 to run in the United States congressional race.

-After spending twenty-five years working for the people of her state, Louise spent thirty years traveling around the world.
-She wrote of her varied career and travels in Lady and the Law Books (1981), and High Roads to Friendships (1984).
+After spending twenty-five years working for the people of her state, Louise traveled the world for the next thirty years.
+She wrote of her varied career and adventures in Lady and the Law Books (1981), and High Roads to Friendships (1984).

 Coe Family Papers, Center for Southwest Research, University of New Mexico